 In addition, FINRA highlighted in its 2021 Report on FINRA's Examination and Risk Monitoring Program that, '[a]s always', it remains focused on reviewing member firms' communications relating to complex products.
 In its 2019 Risk Monitoring and Examination Priorities Letter, FINRA indicated that firms should expect that FINRA will review for compliance regarding its ongoing areas of focus, specifically referencing obligations related to suitability determinations, including with respect to recommendations relating to complex products.
-This echoes themes raised in its December 2018 Report of FINRA Examination

-Findings, in which FINRA noted that it had observed unsuitable recommendations involving complex products and identified, as an example of one of the sound supervisory practices for suitability that it had observed, a requirement that registered representatives receive training on specific complex or high-risk products before recommending them so that the representatives understood the products' risks and performance characteristics, as well as the types of investors for whom a product might be suitable.
+This echoes themes raised in its December 2018 Report of FINRA Examination Findings, in which FINRA noted that it had observed unsuitable recommendations involving complex products and identified, as an example of one of the sound supervisory practices for suitability that it had observed, a requirement that registered representatives receive training on specific complex or high-risk products before recommending them so that the representatives understood the products' risks and performance characteristics, as well as the types of investors for whom a product might be suitable.

 An area of growing interest is the potential issuance of structured products linked to cryptocurrencies.
-In a 2015 speech, Amy M Starr, Chief, Office of Capital Market Trends encouraged market participants to speak to the SEC staff before introducing certain new or novel products.
-It is likely that cryptocurrency-linked structured products would receive SEC focus and scrutiny.
+In a 2015 speech, Amy M Starr, Chief, Office of Capital Market Trends encouraged market participants to speak to the SEC staff before introducing certain new or novel products.27 It is likely that cryptocurrency-linked structured products would receive SEC focus and scrutiny.
 While there have been SEC-registered offerings of structured products linked to companies with exposure to cryptocurrency, there have not as yet been any offerings linked to any cryptocurrency.
+In Regulatory Notice 22-08, FINRA indicated that mutual funds and ETFs that offer strategies employing cryptocurrency futures may be considered complex and regulators are likely to continue to view any products linked to cryptocurrencies as warranting particular attention and focus.